gozhcong/Octopus-Tentacle-Kinematics/README.md

 ## Usage
 ### With your own dataset
 Place your CSV file in the `data/` folder and name it `octopus_tentacle_data.csv`.
-Ensure it follows the column format described in the [Data Format](#data-format) section below.

 Then in MATLAB, set your current folder to `src/` and run:
 ```matlab